kgiszewski/G42.UmbracoGrease/README.md

 * AppSettings - Store key/value pairs cached (sort of like Redis).
 * 404 Tracker - A dashboard of URL's that have 404'd (supports multisite).
 * Search Tracker - A dashboard of keyword usage from internal searches (supports multisite).
-* Email 500 errors - Debouced at an internval of 5 minutes, admins can get notified when something bad happens.
+* Email 500 errors - Debounced at an internval of 15 minutes, admins can get notified when something bad happens.
 * String, Int and IPublishedContent Extensions such as (just examples):
   * `ToHumanReadableBytes(this int len)` - Outputs 1.25MB
   * `TruncateAtWord(this string text, int maxCharacters, string trailingStringIfTextCut = "…")` - Outputs words at a specified character limit but won't split a word in half, adds an ellipsis or custom character at the end.
 For teasers and search results.